 The user must input the total cooling capacity, sensible heat ratio (SHR), coefficient of performance (COP) and the volumetric air flow rate across the cooling coil at rated conditions.
 The capacity, SHR and COP inputs should be “gross” values, excluding any thermal or energy impacts due to the indoor supply air fan.
 The rated conditions are considered to be air entering the cooling coil at 26.7°C drybulb/19.4°C wetbulb and air entering the outdoor condenser coil at 35°C drybulb/23.9°C wetbulb.
 The rated volumetric air flow should be between 0.00004027 m3/s and 0.00006041 m3/s per watt of rated total cooling capacity (300 – 450 cfm/ton).
 The rated volumetric air flow to total cooling capacity ratio for 100% dedicated outdoor air (DOAS) application DX cooling coils should be between 0.00001677 (m3/s)/W (125 cfm/ton) and 0.00003355 (m3/s)/W (250 cfm/ton).

-The user must also input five performance curves that describe the change in total cooling capacity and efficiency at part-load conditions:
+The user must also input five performance curves or performance tables that describe the change in total cooling capacity and efficiency at part-load conditions:

-Total cooling capacity modifier curve (function of temperature)
+Total cooling capacity modifier curve or table (function of temperature)

-Total cooling capacity modifier curve (function of flow fraction)
+Total cooling capacity modifier curve or table (function of flow fraction)

-Energy input ratio (EIR) modifier curve (function of temperature)
+Energy input ratio (EIR) modifier curve or table (function of temperature)

-Energy input ratio (EIR) modifier curve (function of flow fraction)
+Energy input ratio (EIR) modifier curve or table (function of flow fraction)

-Part load fraction correlation (function of part load ratio)
+Part load fraction correlation curve or table (function of part load ratio)

-The total cooling capacity modifier curve (function of temperature) is a biquadratic curve with two independent variables: wet-bulb temperature of the air entering the cooling coil, and dry-bulb temperature of the air entering the air-cooled condenser coil (wet-bulb temperature if modeling an evaporative-cooled condenser).
+The total cooling capacity modifier curve (function of temperature) is a curve with two independent variables: wet-bulb temperature of the air entering the cooling coil, and dry-bulb temperature of the air entering the air-cooled condenser coil (wet-bulb temperature if modeling an evaporative-cooled condenser).
 The output of this curve is multiplied by the rated total cooling capacity to give the total cooling capacity at the specific entering air temperatures at which the DX coil unit is operating (i.e., at temperatures different from the rating point temperatures).
+This curve is typically a biquadratic but any curve or table with two independent variables can be used.

 Note: The data used to develop the total cooling capacity modifier curve (function of temperature) should represent performance when the cooling coil is ‘wet’ (i.e., coil providing sensible cooling and at least some dehumidification).
 Performance data when the cooling coil is ‘dry’ (i.e., not providing any dehumidification) should not be included when developing this modifier curve.
 This model automatically detects and adjusts for ‘dry coil’ conditions (see section “Dry Coil Conditions” below).